 Criminal case analyzed.
 First point, case analysis from the practice of law.
 Second point, extract the major themes in the case.

-Class breaks down into prosecutor and defense lawyers.
-Meet together and discuss key witnesses, main points, themes.
-Positive and negative points.
+Class Exercise: Students will break down into prosecutor and defense lawyers and the class will form 2 groups.
+The groups will meet together and discuss key witnesses, main points, themes, and positive & negative points.
 Class reconvenes as a whole and discusses the material.

 1. Criminal case file: State v.
-Jackson
+Jackson, pgs 1-99